UD-Math-Data-Science-1/notes/regression/multilinear.md

 L(\bfw) = \twonorm{\bfX \bfw- \bfy}^2.
 $$

-As in the univariate case, minimizing the loss boils down to solving a linear system of equations for $\bfw$.
+As in the univariate case, minimizing the loss boils down to solving a linear system of equations, known as the *normal equations*, for $\bfw$.

 ## Polynomial regression